 - C.V.
 (1 page to include main publications, if existent and relevant)

 The Trust will not itself seek references; applicants are themselves responsible for asking for letters of recommendation to be sent directly to the Secretary.
+Letters of recommendation are to be academic, commenting where relevant on the inter-religious nature of the project and the likely outcomes.

 Applications over 10 pages (including references) will not be accepted.